Dean: David Dynak

 If certain courses are not initially accepted by the Office of Admissions, the student and advisor can discuss the petition process for accepting these courses.
 If the student’s petition is approved, the advising office will request that the Office of Admissions accept the course(s) in transfer.

 New transfers are required to receive individual academic advising to become eligible to register for courses their first semester.

-Students with declared majors who have completed at least 30 semester hours are assigned to the college’s Office of Advising and Student Services.
+Students with a declared major who have completed at least 30 semester hours are assigned to the college’s Office of Advising and Student Services.
 Please see above for contact information and location.
 Students are encouraged to meet with an advisor at least once per year.
-We recommend bringing a sample schedule to each advising appointment.
+We recommend bringing a sample schedule to their advising appointment.

-Periodically, students may find a hold placed on their registrations by the Office of Advising and Student Services, requiring them to meet with a CAM advisor prior to registering.
-Students can view registration holds in the Student Center of their UCDAccess accounts.
-As other offices may also place a hold on a student’s registration, students are encouraged to resolve any registration holds through the appropriate offices prior to their registration date/time.
+Periodically, students may have a block placed on their registration by the Office of Advising and Student Services, requiring them to meet with a CAM advisor prior to registering.
+Students will be notified via e-mail to their university-issued e-mail addresses, per university policy, if a registration block has been placed by the advising office.
+As other offices may also place a block on a student’s registration, students are encouraged to resolve any registration blocks through the appropriate office prior to their registration date/time.